MahaaAhmed/ProductCatalog/README.md

+🛒 Product Management System
+This ASP.NET Core MVC application provides a robust platform to manage a global list of products.
+Products are categorized and displayed based on their visibility time.
+Only users with Admin privileges can manage product records.
+The application also incorporates ASP.NET Identity for user authentication and role management, focusing on both security and error handling best practices.

+🔧 Features
-This Application show a global list of products, and whenever the application loads, it will return the products that are supposed to show up at the current time.
+🕒 Load and display products that are available at the current time

-Products are also categorized under categories.
-Categories are created as a seed to the db and will not be added using the application interface.
-Also Managing products (Add/Edit/Delete) allowed only for “Admin” users, so i use Identity to manage the user privileges.
-Also take in mind topics like security and proper error handling.
-Application include:
+🗂️ Products are grouped into predefined Categories (seeded in the database)

+🧑‍💼 Admin-Only Features:

-• View that contains all products regardless of the current time (Admins Only).
+View all products, regardless of time

-• The ability to add a new product (Admins Only).
-• The ability to edit an existing product (Admins Only).
-• The ability to delete an existing product (Admins Only).
+Add new products

+Edit existing products

+Delete existing products

-• The ability to filter products by category.
+🔍 Filter products by category

-• Details view for each product.
+🔎 View detailed information for each product

+🔐 Role-based access control using ASP.NET Identity

+🛡️ Secure and structured error handling throughout the app

+🏗️ Technologies Used
+ASP.NET Core MVC

+Entity Framework Core

+ASP.NET Core Identity

+SQL Server

+Repository Pattern

+Role-based Authentication

+Data Seeding

+Model Validation

+Custom Error Handling